 How is KCS diagnosed?

 Diagnosis is based on medical history, clinical signs, and decreased tear production tests.
 The most common tear production test is the Schirmer tear test (STT).
 This simple test uses a special wicking paper to measure the amount of tear film produced in one minute.
-Additional diagnostic tests that may be performed include corneal staining to check for corneal ulcers, intraocular pressure (IOP) to determine if glaucoma is present, and tear duct examination or flushing to ensure normal tear drainage.
+Additional diagnostic tests may include corneal staining to check for corneal ulcers, intraocular pressure (IOP) to determine if glaucoma is present, and tear duct examination or flushing to ensure normal tear drainage.

 How is dry eye treated?

-What if I can't apply the medications?
+What if I can't apply the medication?

-If you are unable to administer your cat's eye medications, surgery may be an option.
+If you are unable to administer your cat's eye medication, surgery may be an option.
 Surgical correction involves repositioning the salivary duct so that it secretes saliva onto the eyes.
 This surgery is usually performed by a board-certified veterinary surgeon or ophthalmologist.
 There is a significant risk for complication so it should not be pursued unless all other treatments have failed.

 What is the prognosis for a cat diagnosed with KCS?

 With today's tear-stimulating drugs, the prognosis for cats diagnosed with KCS has never been better.
 Dry eye requires lifelong medical care.
 With diligent attention and monitoring, many cats can enjoy a pain-free, visual life.
 If the condition is diagnosed late in the course of the disease and if extensive corneal scarring has developed, the cat may not respond fully or regain its vision.
 Once corneal scarring has developed, there is little that can be done to reverse it.
 It is critical that you carefully follow your veterinarian's treatment plan to maximize the likelihood of a successful outcome.